imagej/imagej.github.io/pages/Topology_preserving_warping_error.md

 ### Descent algorithm for warping

-![Example of the topology-preserving warping of one (binary) source image onto a target one.](Warping-error-animation.gif "Example of the topology-preserving warping of one (binary) source image onto a target one.")
+![Example of the topology-preserving warping of one (binary) source image onto a target one.](/images/pages/Warping-error-animation.gif "Example of the topology-preserving warping of one (binary) source image onto a target one.")"
 As described by the authors, there is not an efficient algorithm for finding the global minimum in Eq.
 (1), and indeed this is likely to be an [NP-hard](wikipedia:NP-hard "wikilink") problem.
 However, there is a